velopaymentsapi/velo-go/docs/CreatePayee.md

 ### NewCreatePayee

-`func NewCreatePayee(email string, remoteId string, type_ PayeeType, address CreatePayeeAddress, ) *CreatePayee`
+`func NewCreatePayee(email string, remoteId string, type_ PayeeType2, address CreatePayeeAddress, ) *CreatePayee`

 NewCreatePayee instantiates a new CreatePayee object This constructor will assign default values to properties that have it defined,